blidau/digital-writing-2022/exercises/week5.md

 Follow the instructions on [GitHub Pages](https://pages.github.com/) to publish your folio as a themed website.

+## Writing Hypertext Fiction

+- How is it different from fiction
+- How is it different from games
+- How do you plan fiction?
+- How could you plan hypertext fiction?

 ## Create and Publish a Twine Story

 ### Prerequisites